dartaryan/agenseek/docs/CURRENT-STATUS.md

 - **Status:** ⏸️ PENDING

 **Why This Story:**
-- Story 6.4 (Task Management System) is complete
+- Story 6.5 (Task Creation Modal with Sub-tasks) is complete
 - Continues Epic 6 implementation
-- Builds on the basic task modal to add advanced features
+- Adds drag-and-drop kanban visualization for tasks
-- Full task creation modal with sub-task management
+- Enhances user experience with visual workflow management
-- Enhances user experience for task organization
+- 3-column board (To Do / In Progress / Done)

 **Story File:** Check `docs/epics-remaining.md` for full acceptance criteria

 **Quick Context:**
-With the basic task management system in place, Story 6.5 expands the task creation modal with advanced features including inline sub-task creation, reordering, and better UX.
-This follows the detailed modal approach established in the notes system.
+With the enhanced task creation modal complete (including sub-task management), Story 6.6 adds a kanban board view that allows users to visualize their workflow and drag tasks between status columns.
+This provides a more intuitive way to manage task progression.

 ---